Dongzhi 2024 (Chinese Winter Solstice)

 The history can be dated back to the Han Dynasty (206 BC-220 AD).
 During the Winter Solstice, the Chinese emperor and his officers would hold a sacrifice ceremony to express their respect to Heaven.
 The commoners would worship the gods, and ancestors and pay respect to the elders.
 It was an optimistic day with a reborn and a new beginning.
-Chinese believes the bad things and dark have gone and a better new year is coming.
+Chinese believe the bad things and dark have gone and a better new year is coming.

-Nowadays, Dongzhi Festival is a time for a family reunion, but it is not a public holiday yet.
+Nowadays, the Dongzhi Festival is a time for a family reunion, but it is not a public holiday yet.
 Chinese people will spend time with family and loved ones on that day.
 There is always a reunion dinner after the sacrificial ceremony.
 Traditional food such as dumplings and tangyuan are commonly seen at the banquet.
 Dongzhi Festival is known as "Chinese Thanksgiving Day".